 As always, I consulted Mr. Google.
 But I was also lucky to have an awesome tribe of Stroller Strong Moms to tap into.
 Plus, an extensive network of outdoor travel and mommy bloggers who were familiar with all the outdoor-specific baby gear (special thanks to travel-mamas Mary Carolina from Organizing Chaos 101, LeAnna from Well Traveled Nebraskan, Lori from Fitz 5 on the Go, Melissa from The Family Voyage and Cristy from Alaska Mom Life!).

 Of course, my tribe gave “best stroller” votes to a few other brands, too.
 Based on safety, ease of use, bells and whistles, and other features, 4 outdoor stroller options came pretty highly recommended.
-Thus, I bring you our picks for the best off-road strollers for 2019:
+Thus, I bring you our picks for the best off-road strollers this year:

 Table of Contents